MattTurnip/projectTinyApp/README.md

 * ༼ つ ◕_◕ ༽つ  ᵘʳˡ your URL is now tiny-fied!

-![alt text](https://media.giphy.com/media/mJ4l3mnBCRR5u/giphy.gif "homer uses tinyurl")
+![alt text](https://media.giphy.com/media/mJ4l3mnBCRR5u/giphy.gif "homer uses tinyurl") _how you'll feel looking at long URLS from now on_

 **Bye bye for now!**